 Are you an ASU student looking to gain experience that will prepare you for your career?
 Are you interested in creative writing, publishing, marketing, blogging, advertising, or social networking?
 And most importantly, do you want to have fun and make connections with other students in your field?

-Then an internship at Superstition Review will be perfect for you!
+Then an internship at Superstition Review is right for you!

 About The Program:

 This internship is a two-semester program.
 The first semester is a training course (ENG 394) that offers study in the field of literary magazines and prepares students for potential internship roles.
 Upon successful completion of this course, students are assigned one of several internship roles and join the intern course (ENG 484).
 Intern roles include Content Area Editors, Bloggers, Social Media Managers, and more.

 All work for both courses is completed online.
 ASU undergraduates from all fields are welcome and encouraged to apply.